casualshammy/NameplateAuras/README.md

 ## About

 NameplateAuras displays buffs/debuffs of players above their nameplates.
 The development of this addon was inspired by PlateBuffs.
-One picture is worth a thousand words:
+Example:
 ![Image](https://axio.name/files/description0.gif)

 ## Facts

 *   NameplateAuras works along with any non-default nameplates (ofc default nameplates are supported too).
 *   Various per-spell filters are included.
-*   A lot of customizations: text styles, animations styles, colours, alpha, etc.
+*   A lot of customizations: text styles, animations styles, borders, alpha, etc.
-*   Built-in list of spells contains important PvP and PvE spells.
-Also you can add your own spells.
+*   Built-in list of spells contains important PvP and PvE spells; also you can add your own spells.
 *   NameplateAuras has a little impact on performance.

 ## Chat commands